 A recent survey by Red Prairie revealed that only 52% of food companies can execute a recall within hours as is expected with modern technology.
 Perhaps that is because 81% of companies surveyed were using either paper-based or only partially automated systems.

-The food traceability software white paper was written to help food manufacturers and distributors:
+The food traceability software ebook was written to help food manufacturers and distributors:

 - Consider the requirements of traceability compliance,

 - Calculate the potential costs of a recall,